-Ad valorem property taxes, the County's largest source of tax revenues, were 59% of total tax revenues fiscal year 2018 and 57% in fiscal year 2019.
-During the same period, income tax revenues as a percentage of total tax revenues were 37.% in fiscal year 2018 and 39% in fiscal year 2019.
-The following table presents the County's tax revenues by source for each of the last five fiscal years as well as the budgeted amounts for fiscal year 2020.
+Ad valorem property taxes, the County's largest source of tax revenues, were 59% of total tax revenues fiscal year 2018 and 57% in fiscal years 2019 and 2020.
+During the same period, income tax revenues as a percentage of total tax revenues were 37.% in fiscal year 2018 and 39% in fiscal years 2019 and 2020.
+The following table presents the County's tax revenues by source for each of the last five fiscal years as well as unaudited projections for fiscal year 2020 and budgeted amounts for fiscal 2021.